-Since the introduction of a moratorium on hydraulic fracturing in September 2016, the Northern Territory Government established an independent scientific inquiry.
-Pending the outcome of this independent inquiry, Origin has requested a suspension of all drilling operations with the DPIR.
+Following the introduction of a moratorium on hydraulic fracturing in September 2016, the Northern Territory Government established an independent scientific inquiry.
+Pending the outcome of this independent inquiry, Origin requested a suspension of all drilling operations with the DPIR and were granted a 12 month extension.

 The Group had originally indicated that it expected the work on the first five wells to be completed in 2016, the next two horizontally fracture stimulated wells to be undertaken in 2017 and the final two horizontally fracture stimulated wells to be undertaken in 2018.
-The introduction of a moratorium on hydraulic fracturing will delay the completion of the nine well programme.
-The suspension request and a revised timetable for the remaining work programme are being finalised with the DPIR.
+The introduction of a moratorium on hydraulic fracturing has delayed the completion of the nine well programme.
+In March 2018, the inquiry concluded its work with the publication of a Final Report and we now await the Northern Territory government's decision, which is expected shortly.